acuity-social/acuity-logo/README.md

-# mix-logo
+# acuity-logo
-Logo for MIX Blockchain.
+Logo for Acuity Social.